dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

 typedef NativeFinalizer = Void Function(Pointer<Void>);
 typedef NativeFinalizerPtr = Pointer<NativeFunction<NativeFinalizer>>

-/// [FinalizationRegistry] which will execute its finalizers as early as
-/// possible without waiting for control to return to the event loop.
+/// A native finalizer which can be attached to Dart objects.
 ///
-/// Will also invoke finalization callbacks when the isolate which created
-/// this finalization registry is shutting down. abstract class NativeFinalizationRegistry<F extends Finalizable>
-    extends FinalizationRegistry<Pointer> {
-  /// Creates a finalization registry with the given finalization
+/// When [attach]ed to a Dart object, this finalizer's native callback is called
+/// after the Dart object is garbage collected or becomes inaccessible for other
-  /// callback.
+/// reasons.
 ///
+/// Callbacks will happen as early as possible, when the object becomes
+/// inaccessible to the program, and may happen at any moment during execution
+/// of the program.
+At the latest, when an isolate group shuts down,
+/// this callback is guaranteed to be called for each object in that isolate
+/// group that the finalizer is still attached to.
+///
+/// Compared to the [Finalizer] from `dart:core`, which makes no promises to
+/// ever call an attached callback, this native finalizer promises that all
+/// attached finalizers are definitely called at least once before the program
+/// ends, and the callbacks are called as soon as possible after an object
+/// is recognized as inaccessible. abstract class NativeFinalizer<T> {
+  /// Creates a finalizer with the given finalization callback.
+  ///
-  /// Note: [callback] is expected to be a native function which can be
+  /// Note: the [callback] is expected to be a native function which can be
   /// executed outside of a Dart isolate.
 This means that passing an FFI
   /// trampoline (a function pointer obtained via [Pointer.fromFunction]) is
   /// not supported for arbitrary Dart functions.
 This constructor will throw
   /// if an unsupported [callback] is passed to it.
   ///
-  /// [callback] might be invoked on an arbitrary thread and not necessary
+  /// The [callback] might be invoked on an arbitrary thread and not necessary
-  /// on the same thread that created [FinalizationRegistry]. external factory NativeFinalizationRegistry(NativeFinalizerPtr callback);
+  /// on the same thread that created [FinalizationRegistry]. external factory NativeFinalizer(NativeFinalizerPtr callback);

+  /// Attaches this finalizer to the given [value].
+  ///
+  /// When [value] is no longer accessible to the program,
+  /// the registry will call its callback function with [finalizationToken]
+  /// as argument.
+  ///
+  /// The [value] and [detachKey] arguments do not count towards those
+  /// objects being accessible to the program.
+Both must be objects supported
-  /// Same as [super.register] but allows to specify an [externalSize] to
+  /// as an [Expando] key.
+  ///
+  /// Multiple objects may be using the same finalization token,
+  /// and the finalizer can be attached multiple times to the same object
+  /// with different, or the same, finalization token.
+  ///
+  /// The callback may be called at most once per attachment, and not
+  /// for registrations which have been detached since they were attached.
+  ///
+  /// [externalSize] is an amount of native (non-Dart) memory owned by the
+  /// given [value].
+This information is used to drive garbage collection
-  /// guide GC heuristics.
+  /// scheduling heuristics.
-  void register(covariant F value,
-                Pointer finalizationToken,
-                {Object? unregisterToken, int externalSize});
+  void attach(Object value, T token, {Object? detachKey, int externalSize}});

+  /// Detaches the finalizer from any objects that used [detachKey] when
+  /// attaching the finalizer to them.
+  ///
+  /// If the finalizer was attached multiple times to the same object with different
+  /// detachment keys, only those attachments which used [detachKey] are
+  /// removed.
+  ///
+  /// After detaching, an attachment won't cause any callbacks to happen if the
+  /// object become inaccessible. void detach(Object detachKey);
 }
 ```

-`FinalizationRegistry` was directly modeled after its
+`Finalizer` was directly modeled after its
 [JavaScript counterpart][MDN FinalizationRegistry] and only supports
-asynchronous finalization, while `NativeFinalizationRegistry` is added to
+asynchronous finalization, while `NativeFinalizer` is added to
 `dart:ffi` to allow eager synchronous finalization.

-Note differences in API between `FinalizationRegistry` and
+Note differences in API between `Finalizer` and
-`NativeFinalizationRegistry`:
+`NativeFinalizer`:

-- `NativeFinalizationRegistry` requires objects which are registered with it
+- `NativeFinalizer` requires objects which are registered with it
 to implement `Finalizable` interface, which serves as a marker instructing
 optimizing compiler to provide stronger liveness guarantees for an object.
 This
 interface is our solution to the problem of _premature finalization_.
-- `NativeFinalizationRegistry` is constructed with a _native function_ as a
+- `NativeFinalizer` is constructed with a _native function_ as a
 callback rather than a Dart function.
 This is done to guarantee that eager
 synchronous execution of a finalization callback is not going to produce any
 side-effects observable from the pure Dart code.